CHIANG MAI | BANGKOK | PHUKET | SAMUI | HUA HIN

 Top 10 Scenic Road Trips in Thailand, According to Locals

 There’s something incredibly liberating about hitting the open road in Thailand.
-From the misty mountains of the north to the sun-kissed coasts of the south, Thailand’s diverse landscapes offer an endless array of scenic drives.
+From the misty mountains of the north to the sun-kissed coasts of the south, Thailand’s diverse landscapes offer an almost endless array of scenic drives.

 My first taste of Thailand’s breathtaking roads was on a spontaneous road trip from Chiang Mai to Pai.
-Navigating the winding mountain roads, with every turn revealing a new vista, I realized that the journey itself could be as rewarding as the destination.

 Since then, I’ve been captivated by the country’s roads less traveled, each one offering its own unique slice of Thailand’s natural beauty and cultural richness.